LSX-UniWue/OpenLUR/README.md

 ## Steps to run Project :
 ### Pre-steps while run
 1. Install the requirements from Requirements.txt
 2. create a new directory/folder named "OSM-data" in "OpenLUR > OSM_featureExtraction"
+# TODO: do not reccommnend a folder that is also used for code.
+Recommend data instead
-3. Download data in .osm.pbf file from OpenStreetMap (link : https://download.geofabrik.de/) and navigate it to OpenLUR > OSM_featureExtraction > OSM-data
+4. Download data in .osm.pbf file from OpenStreetMap (link : https://download.geofabrik.de/) and navigate it to OpenLUR > OSM_featureExtraction > OSM-data

 ### Feature extraction from OpenStreetMap
 First start docker-container for the PostGIS database: